amyles/coherence-workshop-handson/coherence-workshop-handson.md

 If this is successful and you see your workers nodes with a STATUS of 'Ready' please close the 'Access Your Cluster' Window.

-For ease of use we will rename the new context to **fra**.
-Copy the name of the new context that begins with context and then a hyphen and a GIUD.
+For ease of use we will rename the new context you listed with the get-contexts command to **fra**.

+Copy the name of the new context that begins with context and then a hyphen and a GIUD and replace it in the command example below.

 ```
 $ kubectl config rename-context context-whatyoursiscalled fra